How do I help my child in choosing a study program?

 We know how important the role of parents is to their children when it comes to them studying abroad.
 It is a big decision – and not just for them but also for you as their parents.
 Will they be safe?
 What about practical issues like finances or accommodation?
 What about the country where they will be living?
 And many more questions.

 With this in mind we provide a session where you can meet the international recruiters but also parents whose children have studied at The Hague University of Applied Sciences.
-The next date is yet to be announced, keep an eye on this page for more information.
+Want to stay updated on the start of the application period?
+Simply leave your details below by clicking the button, and we'll ensure you stay informed.

 Higher education in The Netherlands